jmknopf1007/goal-tracker-client/README.md

 # Elevate!
 App

-Elevate! is a web application that helps users streamline as well as organize their daily goals for a given objective (ex.
+Elevate! is a web application that helps users streamline as well as organize their<br>
+daily goals for a given objective (ex.
 "Learn Python").
-The idea for this app was to create a tool to help making the process of learning a new skill easier, and more efficient.
+The idea for this app was<br>
+to create a tool to help making the process of learning a new skill easier, and<br>
+more efficient.

 app link- https://my-goal-tracker-app-client.herokuapp.com